EgeEken/PBC/README.md

 ### Speed

 PBC3.0 architecture is much more efficient than 2.4, achieving much better speed.
-In it's current state (coded in python, no multi-threading) it's already comparable to the state of the art image codecs, encoding faster than AVIF and JPEG XL.
+In it's current state, coded in python, single threaded, it's already comparable to the state of the art image codecs, encoding faster than AVIF and JPEG XL.

 <img width="740" height="274" alt="image" src="https://github.com/user-attachments/assets/efc850cb-44bd-4c9e-90bd-426915a643cc" />